liqd/adhocracy-plus/docs/poll.md

 The open poll is intended for public projects only.
 Private and semi-private projects require a user account to interact with by design, thus the `allow_unregistered_users` option in the poll module dashboard has no effect for these type of projects.

 Project insights do count unregistered users, and exporting a poll as an excel also counts votes and answers from unregistered users with the prefix 'ANON'.

+# Admin moderation of open answers

+Open (free-text) answers can be managed in the Django admin under **Polls → Answers** (`apps/polls/admin.py`).
+This is an admin-only intervention tool, not a general moderation feature inside the poll module.

+- **List, search, filter:** admins can see all open answers and locate specific ones by answer text, creator, project, organisation, question, or date.
+- **Edit:** the answer text of an individual open answer can be corrected.
+  Creator, content and timestamp fields are read-only.
+- **Delete:** a single answer can be deleted.
+Because answers are stored in their own table (independent of choices/votes) and counts are computed dynamically, deleting an answer removes it from the result display and from exports without affecting the poll's overall counts or "other" votes.
+- **Traceability:** every action is recorded via Django's built-in admin history (`django.contrib.admin.models.LogEntry`).
+When an admin edits an answer, the change message stores both the previous and the new answer text.
+The full action log is browsable and searchable through the read-only **Admin → Log entries** view (by user, content type, action flag, and date).